0xgioser/Polygon-Improvement-Proposals-1/README.md

 - The [process document](https://forum.polygon.technology/) that governs how protocols are published here

-If you would like to become an EIP Editor, please check NEEDS UPDATE.
+If you would like to become an PIP Editor, please check NEEDS UPDATE.

 ## Mission